j3-signalroom/iac-snowflake-service_user-rsa_key_pairs_and_jwt_generator-lambda/README.md

     > You need to have the following installed on your local machine:
     > - [AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-2. Clone the repo:
+2. **Get the repo**:  Clone the repo:
     ```bash
     git clone https://github.com/j3-signalroom/iac-snowflake-user-rsa_key_pairs_generator-lambda.git
     ```

 3. **Navigate to the Root Directory**:  Open your Terminal and navigate to the root folder of the `iac-snowflake-user-rsa_key_pairs_generator-lambda/` repository that you have cloned.
 You can do this by executing:

    ```bash
    cd path/to/iac-snowflake-user-rsa_key_pairs_generator-lambda/